 • Class 5 – practically non-hazardous waste.

-Under waste disposal should be understood as activities related to the treatment (including incineration and disinfection) of waste in specialized facilities in order to prevent their harmful effects on human health and the environment.
+Under waste disposal it is necessary to understand the activities associated with the processing (including incineration and disinfection) of waste in specialized facilities in order to prevent their harmful effects on human health and the environment.

-• the total amount of generated waste does not exceed 30 tons per year;
+• the total amount of waste generated does not exceed 30 tons per year;

 • the arrangement of waste disposal sites eliminates their harmful effects on the environment;